 It is very difficult to define a singular “Brazilian way of doing business”.
 Brazil is simply too vast and diverse, with significant regional differences, so there is no one-size-fits-all formula.
 Hence, you may consider the following issues when negotiating with Brazilians no more than a rough checklist:

-• Do your homework: obtain information on the latest economic, political, sports or news about Brazil and the region that you are visiting;
+- Do your homework: obtain information – look at the latest economic, political, sports or news about Brazil and the region that you are visiting;

-• Think of the long term: it is extremely difficult to make a “quick buck” in Brazil – take your time and adopt a long-term view;
+- Think of the long term: it is difficult to make a “quick buck” in Brazil – adopt a long-term view;

-Keep in mind that although Brazil has the most robust and least corrupt legal system among the BRICS nations, it is still not an easy place to do business.
-There are several issues that differ quite substantially from the way business is conducted elsewhere, particularly when compared to developed countries.
+Keep in mind that although Brazil has the most robust legal system among the BRICS nations, it is still not an easy place to do business.ally from the way business is conducted elsewhere, particularly when compared to developed countries.

 Legal System